iskendria-pub/iskendria/DATA.md

 * Attributes, which are name/value pairs.
 * A byte array, which is opaque to Hyperledger Sawtooth.

 The event type and the attributes can be used to filter events.
 Therefore, we give every event an empty byte array, putting all the meaning in the event type and the attributes.
-Each event will have the properties "signerId" and "timestamp".
 Integer or boolean values corresponding to attributes have to be encoded as strings.

+Each event will have the properties "signerId", "timestamp", "transactionId" and "eventSeq".
+The transaction id is the signature of the transaction header as explained in the Sawtooth documentation.
+The attributes "transactionId" and "eventSeq" are used to detect missed events as explained in section 5.9.

 Hyperledger Sawtooth bundles multiple events in a sing Google Protocol Buffers message.
 Therefore, one transaction can easily create many events.
 We create an event type for each combination of a table and an action.
 We introduce separate event types xxxModificationTime to direct the client to update the modifiedOn field.
 This way, the modifiedOn field is updated only once for a transaction. xxxUpdate events thus do not use the timestamp.
 Create events do fill the createdOn field with the timestamp of the event.